gaucho1978/BACCAble/README.md

 - In vumeter.c you shall set the number of leds in your leds strip, by modifing the following line: #define MAX_LED 46
 - If you want to use SHIFT WARNING INDICATOR functionality, you shall uncomment #define SHIFT_INDICATOR_ENABLED in main.h and set the define SHIFT_THRESHOLD to the rpm speed at which the indicator will start to be shown (2000rpm by default) (works only in race mode, and was tested only connected to C1 can bus)
 - If  you want the capability to enable and disable TC with left stalk button, you shall uncomment #define ESC_TC_CUSTOMIZATOR_ENABLED in main.h and connect the baccable to C2 can bus (pin 12 and 13 of the OBD port)
 - If you want to add menu on the dashboard to display additional parameters, you shall uncomment #define SHOW_PARAMS_ON_DASHBOARD in main.h, for the slave canable connected to BH can bus (in example on OBD port, pins 3 and 11) and connect another canable to C1 can bus to act as the master.
 The master canable shall be set with the #define SHOW_PARAMS_ON_DASHBOARD_MASTER_BACCABLE.
 The slave receives data from master canable and display it on dashboard, while the master gets the parameters on C1 bus and sends them to slave canable.
-This is currently under development.
-Up to now the master sends via usb and the slave receives via usb, buth they both work as device and not host, therefore they can't communicate between them.
-I'm working on the communications.
 - I found that fysect ucan board has leds connecetd in a different manner so that a inversion on the control of the internal transistors are required.
 So if you use fysect ucan board don't forget to uncomment #define UCAN_BOARD_LED_INVERSION

 Note: immobilizer at the beginning is enabled by default.
 To permanently toggle the status you shall be with motor on, cruise control disabled, neutral gear, press  cruise control gentle speed up for at around 30 seconds.
-If the immo becomes disabled, it will be blink the  dashboard brightness for 3 times.
-If immo becomes activates, the dashboard will blink 6 times. change is permanent after a power loss.
+If the immo becomes disabled, it will be blink the  dashboard brightness for 5-6 times.
+If immo becomes activates, the dashboard will blink 3 times. change is permanent after a power loss.

 ![Interconnections](https://github.com/gaucho1978/CANableAndLedsStripController/blob/master/hardware/system_interconnection/IMG_3511.jpeg)